 If you purchase our Complete Optimization Service and are showing the full, desktop version of your site to users of mobiles and other high latency devices (like tablets), then yes — it will be as optimized as it can possibly be.

 Yes and no. First (prior to even confirming your order), we clone your site and insert it into a testing environment, thereby enabling us to do A/B testing with no potential for disruption to your live website.
-95% of the of the performance architecture we devise is done in this testing environment.
+95%+ of the of the project is actually done in this testing environment.
 However, once we feel we have everything dialed-in, we do have to implement the changes on your live website, which constitutes ~5% of the project.

 From the work we do via the testing environment, no. From the implementation of the changes we need to make to your live site so as to make it as fast as it can be, yes.

 Please don’t let this startle you.
 Disruptions are likely to be very brief; and, far more often than not, will translate to nothing more than your website being slower for a moment.
 Indeed, your site’s visitors are unlikely to notice them at all even if they are technically happening.

 By placing an order you are indicating that you understand that disruptions to your live website are possible; we recommend you pause any ad campaigns you have running while implementation of your website’s new performance architecture is underway.

 There are certain (as well as unpredictable) idiosyncrasies of the live environment that either do not exist, or cannot be known to exist, until we implement the changes on the live website.